-- Secondary school certificates obtained in the UAE must be certificated by the UAE Ministry of Education. - Secondary certificates obtained abroad must be certificated by the Ministry of Education, and by either the Ministry of Foreign Affairs of the country of origin and the UAE embassy in that country, or by the embassy of the country which issued the certificate, and by the UAE Ministry of Foreign Affairs.
+- Secondary school certificates obtained in the UAE must be certificated by the UAE Ministry of Education. - Secondary certificates obtained abroad must be certificated by the Ministry of Education, and by either the Ministry of Foreign Affairs of the country of origin and the UAE embassy in that country.